jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Observed Milestone: none
 Last Compared: never

-#### M5 - Tomcat 9.0.121 interim bump
+#### M5 - Tomcat 9.0.121, the fixed Phase 2 version

 Origin: 265f580 / M5
-Identity History: none
-GitHub Issue: none
+Identity History: retitled from "Tomcat 9.0.121 interim bump" 2026-09-12 (D11) GitHub Issue: none
-Status: In progress
+Status: Complete

 ##### Summary

-Move the aa-env Tomcat from 9.0.113 to 9.0.121, the latest 9.0.x at the time of D5, as the safe step before the Tomcat 11 migration.
+Set the aa-env Tomcat to 9.0.121, the latest 9.0.x.
+Under D11 this is the fixed runtime version through Phase 2; there is no later Tomcat 11 step.

 ##### Scope